-- Proposed insulation standards for walls, windows and doors (e.g. this is best how far they fall short of passivhaus (or equivalent) standards) - Management of solar gain - Provision of ventilation and heat recovery systems - Reduction of thermic bridges (both geometric and construction) - Provision of solar panels - Provision of energy storage (batteries) connected to the building - Provision of non-CO2 generating sources of heat and cooling (e.g. ground source or air source pumps) - Consideration of the use of a combined-heat-and-power or a district heating system

-NPPF - sustainable development / low carbon economy / well-designed built environment that reflects current and future needs and support communities' health and social well-being (chapter 2); adapting to climate change / renewable and low carbon energy / decentralised energy supply (chapter 14)
+- Proposed insulation standards for walls, windows and doors (with comparison against current Building Regulations and passivhaus (or equivalent) standards) - Management of solar gain - Provision of ventilation and heat recovery systems - Reduction of thermic bridges (i.e. areas of heat loss) - Provision of solar panels - Provision of energy storage (batteries) connected to the building - Provision of non-CO2 generating sources of heat and cooling (e.g. ground source or air source pumps) - Consideration of the use of a combined-heat-and-power or a district heating system built environment that reflects current and future needs and support communities' health and social well-being (chapter 2); adapting to climate change / renewable and low carbon energy / decentralised energy supply (chapter 14)